fmontanari/nunitjs/README.md

 NUnitJS
 ========

-NUnitJS provides easy async unit testing for NodeJS this framework was inspired by NUnit and NodeUnit.
-Thanks.
+NUnitJS provides easy async unit testing for NodeJS.
+This framework was inspired by NUnit and NodeUnit.

 * Simple to use
 * Just run the single file script.
-* Runs automatically all fixture modules with filname that ends with "_fixture.js".
+* Runs automatically all fixture modules with filename ends with "_fixture.js".
 * Works with node.js.
 * Helps you avoid common pitfalls when testing asynchronous code
 * Easy to add test cases with setUp and tearDown functions if you wish
-* Easy to add fixture-setUp and fixture-tearDown functions if you wish
+* Easy to add fixtureSetUp and fixtureTearDown functions if you wish

 Usage
 -----